 The Corporate Social Responsibility (CSR) Committee comprises of one Executive Director and two Non-Executive Directors and is headed by Mr. C. S. Nopany, Chairman of the Board.
-Other members of the Committee are Mrs. Shalini Nopany and Mr. Sanjay Goenka.
+The other members of the Committee are Mrs. Shalini Nopany and Mr. Shrikant Mantri.